achuthprince004/Library-book-borrowing-analysis-using-SQL/README.md

-# 📚 Library Book Borrowing Analysis using SQL
+# 📚 Library Book Borrowing Analysis using SQL & Power BI

-This project involves data exploration using SQL to uncover patterns and insights from a library transaction dataset.
-It focuses on understanding user behavior (students vs faculty), popular genres, borrowing trends, and reading durations.
+This project involves data exploration using SQL and visualization with Power BI to uncover patterns and insights from a library transaction dataset.
+It focuses on understanding user behavior (students vs faculty), popular genres, borrowing trends, reading durations, and seasonal patterns.

 ---